Garet Hunt: Playing career

 On July 4, 2019, Hunt was signed by Chinese club, HC Kunlun Red Star of the KHL, to a two-year contract.
 Reconnecting with his Chinese origin, Hunt would be eligible to play for China at the 2022 Beijing Olympics.

 Hunt signed with the Wheeling Nailers of the ECHL on March 8, 2021.
 In 7 appearances with the Nailers, Hunt added 3 points and 21 penalty minutes.

 As a free agent, Hunt extended his career in Europe, agreeing to a contract with Romanian club ASC Corona Brasov of the Erste Liga on August 11, 2021.

 On November 28, 2021 against Csíkszereda, he received multiple penalties stemming from a fight, namely 5 minutes for fighting and a 20 minute game misconduct.
 He received an additional 20 minutes for abuse of officials for throwing a trash can onto the ice towards the linesmen.
 This resulted in a nine game suspension.

 After a season in Romania, in July 2022 Hunt initially signed for the Nottingham Panthers of the Elite Ice Hockey League for the 2022–23 season.
 However, in August 2022 it was announced he would not be joining Nottingham after instead being offered a contract in the KHL.
 Hunt instead returned to the KHL with HC Kunlun Red Star.

+On October 5, 2023, Hunt returned to North America and the ECHL in signing a contract with the South Carolina Stingrays for the 2023–24 season.